NxPKG/khulnasoft-docs/content/support/Network/Configuring IP geolocation.md

 ## Overview

-Cloudflare can include the country code of the visitor's IP address (in [ISO 3166-1 Alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format) with each request between Cloudflare and the upstream origin web server.
+Khulnasoft can include the country code of the visitor's IP address (in [ISO 3166-1 Alpha 2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) format) with each request between Khulnasoft and the upstream origin web server.
 This allows site administrators to capture their visitor's IP location in server logging and/or application logic.
-Besides ISO country codes, Cloudflare uses the following special country codes:
+Besides ISO country codes, Khulnasoft uses the following special country codes:

 -   `XX` - Used for clients without country code data.
 -   `T1` - Used for clients using the Tor network.

 The country code value is passed along in the **CF-IPCountry** request header to the origin web server.
 This header is not visible to visitors in the site's HTTP response.

-Cloudflare includes country code information for both IPv4 and IPv6 addresses.
+Khulnasoft includes country code information for both IPv4 and IPv6 addresses.
 Currently, the IPv4 information is more robust, but we expect the IPv6 data to improve rapidly.

 ___